scolapicchioni/blazor/Lab12/readme.md

 We have to configure the relationship between the `Photo` and the `PhotoImage` entities.
 We're going to use [Table Splitting](https://docs.microsoft.com/en-us/ef/core/modeling/table-splitting).

-- In the `Solution Explorer`, under the `Data` folder of the `PhotoSharingApplication.Backend.Infrastructure` project, open the `PhotoSharingApplicationContext` class
+- In the `Solution Explorer`, under the `Infrastructure/Data` folder of the `PhotoSharingApplication.WebServices.Rest.Photos` project, open the `PhotosDbContext` class
 - Add a new `PhotoImages` property of type `DbSet<PhotoImage>`
 - Add a new `ConfigurePhotoImage` method to
     - Map the property to the `Photos` table